Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

     * Report Retriever: Retrieve single records of a Report for display.
     * Report Lister: Retrieve all of a User's Reports to display the related Sublet listings.
 * **Border Objects:**
-    * Report Create: Display input areas necessary to create a report.
+    * Report Create: Display input areas necessary to create a Report.
-    * Report Display: Display a user's report.
+    * Report Display: Display a user's Report.
-    * Reports List: Display a list of reports from a given user.
+    * Reports List: Display a list of Reports from a given user.

-The Reports UI's will be available to both regular and Admin users, so records will need to be persisted and retrieved regardless of authorization.
+The Reports UI's will be available to both regular and admin users, so records will need to be persisted and retrieved regardless of authorization.

 # 3. Requirements